JMSLab/eventstudyr/cran-comments.md

 ## Package changes

- * dropped unnecessary example data
+ * removed unnecessary example data
  * backwards compatible improvement to `EventStudy()` to streamline first-differencing and allow for gaps in panel